-In addition, in October 2016, AMWA released an overview of the green bond market in a whitepaper for members.
 Publicly owned water utilities have achieved a competitive position by integrating into their operations the best practices found in both the public and private sectors, and so AMWA advocates for legislation or regulation that do not reflect a preference in favor of the privatization of publicly owned drinking water agencies (ranging from the sale of assets to contract operations).
 It is AMWA’s position that privatization decisions must be left to the local decision makers most directly affected.

 Effective Utility Management